leon4rd/test/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## Why do ducks make great detectives?
+They always quack the case.